 Find the best deal, compare prices and read what other travellers have to say about these and more hotels in Madeira at TripAdvisor.

-The best time to visit Madeira is between May and September when the rainfall is low and temperatures average 25°C (77°F).
+The best time to visit Madeira is between June and September when the rainfall is low and temperatures average 23°C (73°F), with July, August and September the warmest months averaging a high of 26ºC (79°F).

 Temperatures on Madeira rarely fall below 20°C (68°F); even December has sunny days with a high of 22°C (71°F).

 Madeira’s crystalline waters are perfect for diving and snorkelling, with water temperatures averaging 18°C (64°F) in January and 22°C (71°F) in August.